Reliable Services overview

 - Availability - Your service is reachable and responsive.
 Service Fabric maintains your desired number of running copies.

-- Consistency - Any information stored in this service can be guaranteed to be consistent.
-This is true even across multiple reliable collections within a service.
+- Consistency - Any information stored in a Reliable Service can be guaranteed to be consistent.
+This is true even across multiple Reliable Collections within a service.
 Changes across collections within a service can be made in a transactionally atomic manner.

 Whether your service is stateful or stateless, Reliable Services provide a simple lifecycle that lets you quickly plug in your code and get started.
-There are just one or two methods that you need to implement to get your service up and running.
+Getting a new service up and running requires you to implement two methods:

 - CreateServiceReplicaListeners/CreateServiceInstanceListeners - This method is where the service defines the communication stack(s) that it wants to use.
 The communication stack, such as Web API, is what defines the listening endpoint or endpoints for the service (how clients reach the service).
 It also defines how the messages that appear interact with the rest of the service code.